 We expose pupils to high-quality teaching and learning experiences that allow them to have the opportunity to explore the world they live in.
 This is achieved by presenting them with practical tasks and asking questions.
 We encourage pupils to explore with curiosity and prompt them to ask questions of their own.
 Once they have learned new and exciting things, we then teach them to analyse and explain what they have discovered.

-Our staff have a clear understanding of the progression in Science learning, ensuring that the National Curriculum is covered and that scientific enquiry skills and scientific knowledge are developed throughout children’s time at our school.
+Our Teachers have a clear understanding of the progression in Science learning, ensuring that the National Curriculum is covered and that scientific enquiry skills and scientific knowledge are developed throughout children’s time at our school.

 Every step and achievement they make allows pupils to get closer to understanding the world around them.
 Our pupils develop a respect for the world around them, which is embedded through the School's Christian vision.